 And after approximately 5,379 different plans and drawings and taping things out on the floor over and over again (and meeting with our plumber & electrician in person to make sure our ideas were actually physically doable and not prohibitively expensive), this is where we ended up:

-As for the general inspiration and feeling that we’d love to get from the space, here’s a room that we really like.
-The soft layered tones and shapes and textures and classic finishes feel really good to us, and they seem like they’d fit so nicely into our house.
+As for the general inspiration and feeling that we’d love to get from the space, we’re hoping for soft layered tones and textures – and classic finishes feel really good to us (and seem like they’d fit so nicely into our house).
 Our bathroom has been dark and dated and boxed off for so long it’s going to be so nice to have an open, light & airy space to enjoy.

 But back to laying out the room for a second.
 I mentioned that we considered around a million different room layout options & I’m not kidding.
 Pretty much if you can think of another option we considered it.
 More windows in the bathroom?
 We definitely thought about that!
 In the end we wanted to use that wall space for the mirror & lights over the vanity – and the single window we have provides tons of light now that the walls are down!
 Plus adding another window to the bathroom would look weirdly unbalanced from the exterior of the house since it would be too close to the existing bathroom window to match the other exterior window spacing back there.
 That’s just one example of the mental gymnastics we did for every aspect of this room.
 But I’m never one to stop at one example…